 Meanwhile, Arlington County, VA was working on its own plans for a bikesharing system.
 Together, Arlington and the District reviewed proposals and selected an operator for a new bikesharing system in May 2010.
-Over two years the two jurisdictions established the regional Captial Bikeshare system, with 200+ stations and 1800+ bikes providing over 24,000 annual members with alternative transportation.
+Over two years, the two jurisdictions established the regional Capital Bikeshare system that now offers over 200 stations and 1800+ bikes.

-In August 2012, Alexandria, VA is launching an expansion as the newest member of the Capital Bikeshare community.
-Working together, the District of Columbia, Arlington County, and Alexandria are proud to bring expansive, regional transportation to the Capital with over 1800+ bikes and 200+ stations.
+In September 2012, Alexandria, VA launched eight stations, becoming the newest member of the Capital Bikeshare community.
+In May 2013, Montgomery County became the latest DC-area jurisdiction to join the Capital Bikeshare program.
+Working together, the District of Columbia, Arlington County, Alexandria and Montgomery Country are proud to bring an expansive, multijurisdictional transportation system to the region.

 The development of Capital Bikeshare was supported by many partners, including: